Repair 07: How to Activate Vacant Storefronts Without Long-Term Leases

 Mistakes that kill momentum

-✓ Draft a one-page temporary use agreement
+✓ Draft a one-page temporary use agreement with a clear start and end date

-Learning quickly is better than waiting perfectly.
+Learning fast beats waiting perfectly.

 Want help with this?